Top Gradient

 1b.
 Pricing data export

-• Back on the Billing export page, find Pricing data and click Edit settings.
+• Back on the Billing export page, find Pricing data and click Enable pricing export.

 • Click Save.